 Characteristics of people with ASD

-Most of these individuals have a lot of ongoing social problems ranging from difficulty in the communication and interacting with others.
+Most of these individuals have a lot of ongoing social problems ranging from difficulty in the communication and interacting with others as a result of the disorder.
 Second the issue of repetitive behaviors which might cause limited interested and activities by the people (American Psychiatric Association 2013).
 It is wise to note that those with this disorder the symptoms can be noticed and recognized in the first two years of their life development.
 Most of the symptoms exhibited hurt the ability of those who are affected to function at social places such as school or work and other general areas of life (American Psychiatric Association 2013).
 The symptoms can range from the mild impairment while on other people the symptoms are prominent and also severe.
 According to the data released by CDE one out of 168 children are affected by the disorder.

 Symptoms